A Phase Lag between Disk and Corona in GRMHD Simulations of Precessing Tilted Accretion Disks: Discussion and Conclusion

-While the strong jet in S-T60 propagates unhindered, the weak jet in W-T60 disrupts and stalls within a few $\sim 10^2 r_g$, obstructed by the lagging corona (Figs.~\ref{fig:contourplot}, \ref{fig:jetplot}).
-However, in reality a precessing jet of any arbitrary strength may become truncated if the ambient medium is massive enough.
-Such jets may transfer significant amounts of energy and angular momentum to this ambient medium and, by doing so, contribute to weakly collimated matter-dominated sub-relativistic outflows.
-In addition, the jet-corona interaction might lead to reconnection and acceleration of (non-) thermal particles, possibly producing flares across the electromagnetic spectrum.
-However, due to the, presumably, small size of such truncated jets, it may be hard to directly detect them.
+While the strong jet in S-T60 propagates unhindered, the weak jet in W-T60 disrupts and stalls at $r\lesssim 10^2 r_g$, obstructed by the lagging corona (Figs.~\ref{fig:contourplot}, \ref{fig:jetplot}).
+We expect that a precessing jet is more likely to become truncated by a given ambient medium than a non-precessing jet because it will need to clear out a larger volume of surrounding material.
+Such truncated jets may transfer significant amounts of energy and angular momentum to the ambient medium and, by doing so, contribute to weakly collimated matter-dominated sub-relativistic outflows.
+In addition, the jet-ambient medium interaction might lead to magnetic reconnection and acceleration of (non-)thermal particles, possibly producing flares across the electromagnetic spectrum.
+However, if such jets are truncated at small radii, they might be difficult to detect.
+Future work will need to determine the observational signatures of such truncated jets and address all of the physics (in addition to precession) responsible for jet truncation.

-We have shown in previous work \citep{Liska2018A} that BH-launched jets \citep{bz77} around gas pressure supported discs are aligned with the disc, not the BH as was shown for magnetic pressure supported discs \citep{Mckinney2013}.
-However, our current work demonstrates that on larger scales the orientation of the jet will be determined by an intricate force balance between the jet and outer surrounding medium.
-If the jet contains a large amount of energy relative to this surrounding medium, the jet will remain aligned with the inner (precessing) flow.
+We have shown that the jets can be deflected by the ambient medium, which could be produced by the same accretion system that produced the jet.
+Whether such a deflection is possible depends on the jet power.
+If the jet is powerful enough, the jet will plow through and will be hardly deflected.
 On the other hand, if the jet is weak, it will be torqued into alignment with the surrounding medium and, as in model W-T60, may stall.
-This result suggests caution in the interpretation of the observed $15^{\circ}$ misalignment between the orbital plane of XRB GRO J1655-40 and its jet \citep{hjellming95,orosz97, Greene2001,Maccarone2002} as a tilt between disc and BH spin.
+For instance, even though relativistic jets derive their power from the BH spin, they do not have to point along the BH rotational axis.
+In particular, changes in jet orientation observed in AGN do not imply the changes in the BH spin direction.